Organic Transition Planning — Surviving the 2-3 Year Conversion

 Hybrid tomato, cabbage, and cauliflower are grown conventionally with heavy chemical support.
 Their yield under organic management in Year 1 drops dramatically — sometimes 50–60% — and they attract severe pest pressure without chemical backup.
 If you must grow them for market continuity, keep them on a small plot while your main acreage transitions through lower-risk crops.

-Month-by-Month Soil Recovery Signs
+What Are the Month-by-Month Soil Recovery Signs?

 Knowing what to look for keeps you motivated during a difficult transition: